Deep Learning as a Convex Paradigm of Computation: Minimizing Circuit Size with ResNets: Harder than Monte Carlo (HTMC) Regime

-The countability of the Tetrakis functions possible, though it would still require a close to exhaustive search thus leading to a super-polynomial runtime in the worst case.
-But the convexity should still yield some advantage, in particular if the true function is a sum of many simple circuits: by decomposing a global search into a sequence of local searches the complexity should be exponential in the size of the largest sub-circuit which could be much smaller than the global circuit size.
+which could for example be minimized with some form of greedy coordinate descent, thanks to the fact that the Tetrakis functions are countable.
+Obviously, because there is a exponential number of Tetrakis functions of size larger than some threshold $\nu$, this would still require a super-polynomial runtime in the worst case.
+But the convexity could still yield some advantage, in particular if the true function is a sum of many simple circuits: a number of steps that is `only' exponential in the size of the largest sub-circuit could be sufficient to obtain a good estimate for the minimal circuit.

 This is a very promising direction, but we leave a careful analysis of such an algorithm to follow up work, and instead focus on connecting the HTMC norm to ResNets.
 The major role that these Tetrakis functions will play in our analysis is a testament to the power of a convex geometric approach to computation in the HTMC regime.